John Daly: The Man Who Played Golf Drunk

 The Dunhill Cup took place at the Old Course at St Andrews in St Andrews, Fife, Scotland.
 This course was the site of the Open in 1995 (the British Open), which was Daly’s second major win.

 After this victory, Daly began to have problems not only with his golf game but his drinking.
-Executive alcohol treatment centers could have benefited him and he sought help with Alcoholics Anonymous (AA).
+Alcohol rehab could have benefited him and he sought help with Alcoholics Anonymous (AA).

 In 1997, Daly remarked to Sports Illustrated that his time at Alcoholics Anonymous made a difference in his life.
 It provided tangible physical reminders, since the golfer used the medals his fans earned at AA to mark where he hit his golf balls on the course: “When I look down there on the green, it reminds me: ‘Hey, you’re all right,’” Daly told Alan Shipnuck.
 “I need that reminding all the time.”